The unforgettable mosque of Istanbul

 You must not miss the world heritage sites under the clash of cultures, the mosques scattered throughout Istanbul, which are of great value in terms of architecture and cultural significance.
 Be sure to include them in your journey!

-Built between 1463-1470, the name comes from the outstanding emperor of the Ottoman Empire, Fatih Sultan Mehmet, who conquered Istanbul.
-His mausoleum is still preserved in the mosque.
-It is worth a visit!
+Built between 1463 and 1470, the name comes from the distinguished emperor of the Ottoman Empire who conquered Istanbul, Fatih Sultan Mehmet.
+His tomb is still preserved in the mosque.
+Definitely worth a visit!